jhonnymichel/react-hookstore/README.md

 Both methods can be used and mixed according to the needs, but it is recomended to use the instance identifiers.

 ### <a name="usage_reducer">Using reducers to update state</a>
-We can delegate the state management to reducers (just like redux!) if we want.
+We can delegate the state management to reducers (just like redux!) if we want:
 ```javascript
 import React from 'react';
 import { createStore, useStore } from 'react-hookstore';